zhanglu295/MLpred/README.md

 ## Third party software and packages
 #### MLpred would invoke <a href="https://www.cog-genomics.org/plink/1.9/">PLink</a> to perform association analysis.
 Please download it first and add its path to ./bashrc

-#### MLpred was written by python3 and several packages should be loaded first.
-We highly recommend to preinstall <a gref="https://docs.anaconda.com/anaconda/install/">anaconda</a>, which includes all the essential packages.
+#### MLpred was written in python3 and several packages should be loaded first.
+We highly recommend to install <a gref="https://docs.anaconda.com/anaconda/install/">anaconda</a>, which includes all the essential packages.

 ## Quick start: